goblimey/ntripcaster/README.md

     [29/Aug/2019:17:03:26] [1:Calendar Thread] Bandwidth:0.000000KB/s Sources:0 Clients:0
     [29/Aug/2019:17:04:26] [1:Calendar Thread] Bandwidth:0.000000KB/s Sources:0 Clients:0

-Use ctrl/c to stop the command.
+Use ctrl/c to stop the tail command.

+If nothing bad happens,
-The caster will run until either it dies due to some problem or the server is shut down.
+the caster will run until
+the VPS is shut down.
 Your VPS supplier will shut it down occasionally.
 They should warn you if they do that, but you will have to start caster again